WYWM Logo

 About us

 Your privacy is important to us.
 We are committed to ensuring that your privacy is respected and maintained at all times.
-WithYouWithMe is committed to comply with Australian, United States and other privacy laws and obligations, including the European Union (EU) General Data Protection Regulation (GDPR), where applicable.
+WithYouWithMe is committed to comply with Australian, Canadian, United States and other privacy laws and obligations, including the European Union (EU) General Data Protection Regulation (GDPR), where applicable.
 This policy explains how we collect, hold, use, maintain and disclose information.
 It also outlines how you can access and seek to correct information.

 For the purposes of the GDPR we are a data processor and a data controller.